 peanut butter nanaimo bars cut

-Based on the classic Canadian treat, these Nanaimo bars feature a creamy peanut butter filling.
-Great for bake sales!
+A peanut butter twist on the classic Canadian treat, these Nanaimo bars feature a creamy peanut butter filling.
+A great no bake treat, that is great for bake sales!

 Prep Time: 20 minutes